The Fleurier Virtuoso XI

 Finally, the long power reserve would require meticulous winding if not for the spherical differential winding system.
 The application of this ingenious mechanism, and the multi-gear three-dimensional teeth of one of its pinions, has received two patents.
 Because of this system, the number of crown turns needed for full winding of the mainspring is halved without increasing friction and forces exerted on the gears.

-Case 44mm 18K Red Gold Writing Slope case; available fully engraved or high-polished, set with diamonds or unset (bezel-set version 60 diamonds, approx. 1.7 cts) Bow engraved with either “Pierre du Château” or “Fleurisanne” motifs
+Case 44mm 18K White or Red Gold Writing Slope case; available fully engraved or high-polished, set with diamonds or unset (bezel-set version 60 diamonds; approx. 1.7 cts); Bow engraved with either “Pierre du Château” or “Fleurisanne” motifs

 Dial Completely skeletonized with every plate, bridge and other surface fully hand-engraved